 Call of Duty Black Ops: Cold War

 Call of Duty is a series that needs no introduction, and the 2020 release builds on its strength.
-A direct sequel to the first Black Ops released back in 2010, it puts you in the shoes of CIA Officer Russell Adler during the Cold War, hunting down a Soviet spy.
+A direct sequel to the first Black Ops released back in 2010, this game puts you in the shoes of CIA Officer Russell Adler during the Cold War, hunting down a Soviet spy.

 Devil May Cry 5